AnmolTomer/django_flashcard_app/02_creating_flashcard_app/18_heroku/README.md

 - Whitenoise is for static files, that's all I know that we need to know for now.
 Will update here in future on whitenoise.

 - `pip freeze` to see everything that is installed in the virtual env.
 Copy and paste these into requirements.txt file to tell heroku what are the packages needed by website.

+---

+# Push Code to Heroku

+---

+- Sign up for Heroku and Log In

+- Type `heroku login` and browser will open with heroku follow the instructions to log in to heroku on your terminal.

+- `heroku create` to create an app.